carpentries-incubator/lc-litsearchr/_episodes/05-introduction-to-R.md

 ---

 # Matrices
-Matrices behaves as two-dimensional vectors.
+Matrices behave as two-dimensional vectors.
 They are faster to access and index than data frames (described below), but less flexible in that every value in a matrix must be of the same data type (integer, numeric, character, etc.).
 If one is changed, implicit conversion to the next data type that could contain all values is performed.

 ```
 mat = matrix(1:100, nrow=10, ncol=10)